Kanban – Whaa, I released a Monster! – 10 Recommendations

-There are two prominent lanes in a Kanban board: the so-called Backlog (area of work has not started yet, on the utmost left side) and the Done lane (finished work, product shipped, or product is out of the door, at the utmost right side).
+There are two prominent lanes in a Kanban board: the so-called Backlog (area of work has not started yet, on the utmost left side) and the Done lane (finished work, product shipping, or product is out of the door, at the utmost right side).
 The further layout and the number of lanes in between are up to your existing work process.

 Your Personal Kanban Monsters

-Often when I talk about Kanban, and my clients start immediately to implement it, we are faced two situations: either my clients are shocked by the monsters that suddenly appeared and they decide heedlessly, Kanban would not work for them – or they accept the monsters they created as starting point for their personal improvement journey.
+Often when I talk about Kanban, and my clients start immediately to implement it, we have faced two situations: either my clients are shocked by the monsters that suddenly appeared and they decide heedlessly, Kanban would not work for them – or they accept the monsters they created as starting point for their personal improvement journey.

 What did happen?

 The answer is straightforward: when implementing Kanban, my clients visualised their actual, current situation without any gloss over.
 The Kanban board shows promptly all their inherent existing bottlenecks, drawbacks, frictions, hassles and all the mess of their current way of working. – And this will happen to you as well when you start with Kanban the first place.